Just enough to have some fun but not get you in trouble with Dad

 What non-coding business analysts need to know to manipulate Big Data

 NoSQL databases are a class of databases used in Big Data applications.
 They provide tremendous advantage to Big Data developers: fault-tolerance, flexible schema, and fast query performance.
-HBase is one of the most popular . . .
+HBase is one . . .

 Using Compose, Twitter, and Watson to compare to philosophical titans

 This in an introduction to using Compose, a database hosting service, to quickly store and retrieve data.
 Compose eliminates all of the annoyances of hosting your own database server, saving you both time and money.
 It is also easy to use, which shortens the learning curve for new developers (like me).